Best Picnic Ideas for Kids

 How do I protect kids from the sun during a picnic?

-Set up in a shaded area or bring umbrellas and pop-up tents.
-Apply sunscreen before heading out and reapply every two hours.
-Provide hats and sunglasses for extra protection.
+Set up in a naturally shaded area or bring umbrellas and pop-up tents.
+Apply broad-spectrum sunscreen before the picnic and reapply every two hours.
+Don’t forget hats, sunglasses, and light clothing for added coverage.

 What’s the best way to clean up after a picnic?